 - Ability to effectively communicate.

-- Nine years of electrical repair and maintenance experience which includes one year of supervisor experience; OR,
+- Six years of experience as an Arizona Peace Officer Standards and Training (AZ POST) certified officer which includes one year of supervisory experience; OR,

 RETURN to HR's "Policies & Publications" Page